EEOS

 The Stack

-Three layers.
+Four layers.
 One system.
 No dead space between them.

 If you only remember one thing, remember this.
 EEOS is not a loose pile of tools.
 It is one coherent stack where each layer clears the path for the next one to matter.